alevere/openc2-python-gcp-appengine/README.md

 # openc2-python-gcp-appengine

+1. Create a new project in Google Cloud Platform
-1. Begin by mirroring your github repo to Google Cloud Source Repositories
+2. Begin by mirroring your github repo to Google Cloud Source Repositories
-2. Connect an external repository
+3. Connect an external repository
-3.
+4.